Prairie du Chien to restrict island access due to rising Mississippi River

 PRAIRIE DU CHIEN, Wis. — The rising Mississippi River has prompted Prairie du Chien officials to restrict access to St. Feriole Island.

-All roads to the island except Water Street will be closed on Monday, according to a press release from Mayor Dave Hemmer.
+All roads to the island except Water Street will be closed today, according to a press release from Mayor Dave Hemmer.
 Water Street will allow two-way traffic.
 There will be no parking along the length of the street.

 Violators of the traffic restrictions could face a fine.